xoolive/traffic/docs/quickstart.rst

-We see here several flows converging mostly in the two major airports in Paris (i.e. Orly ``LFPO`` and Charles-de-Gaulle ``LFPG``).
-However more airports are also visible, e.g. Beauvais airport to the North.
+We see here several flows converging mostly in the two major airports in Paris (i.e., Orly ``LFPO`` and Charles-de-Gaulle ``LFPG``).
+However, more airports are also visible, e.g. Beauvais airport to the North.

-We can try to put a different color to landing trajectories and take-off trajectories to make this plot more meaningful.
-A first trick could be to pick a color based on the vertical rate average value.
+We can try to put a different colour to landing trajectories and take-off trajectories to make this plot more meaningful.
+A first trick could be to pick a colour based on the vertical rate average value.

 .. jupyter-execute::